 The pandemic only accelerated this trend: According to research from LIMRA and BCG, 40% of survey respondents purchased life insurance using a hybrid of online and consulting with a financial professional, up 10 percentage points compared with pre-pandemic life insurance purchases.
 Successfully hybridizing insurance distribution requires effective collaboration and co-development among carriers, insurtechs, and related partners.

 At RGAX, we have seen an increased appetite for such collaboration through our Life Design Sprints, a facilitated step-by-step approach designed to help accelerate insurance innovation.
 Throughout the past six months, we have led several multi-day sessions with carriers that are looking to address a specific business challenge or to rethink their existing buying journeys.
-We finish the Life Design Sprint with concrete, tested output to a clear, well-defined customer problem – all in days rather than the weeks or months typical of product testing.
-(But don’t take our word for it – read this client testimonial.)
+In one recent scenario, we worked with a digital broker to create a direct-to-consumer insurance product, developed through a partnership with a major carrier and supported by RGA as the reinsurer.
+We finish each Life Design Sprint with concrete, tested output to a clear, well-defined customer problem – all in days rather than the weeks or months typical of product testing.

 Distribution channels should be treated as more than just product delivery vehicles; they should be integral to the products themselves and serve as a means to enhance customization to meet individual consumer needs.
 Data collected through all distribution channels via strategic touchpoints and targeted questions can inform a more personalized sales process and segment applicants according to desired product features.
 Coupled with alternative data sources and risk scores, this journey-specific information can generate insights, streamline processes, and increase conversions.